 Wash hands prior to and after each breastfeeding episode.

-Mom/parent should wear a medical/procedural mask when in close contact with her infant.
+Parents should wear a medical/procedural mask when in close contact with her infant.
 If no medical mask is available, use of a cloth mask is appropriate.

-Mother/parent and baby should isolate together away from other members of the household until the self-isolation period is complete.
+Parent and baby should isolate together away from other members of the household until the self-isolation period is complete.

-If mothers who are suspected or confirmed cases of COVID-19 are at home and are pumping and feeding baby their expressed breast milk, they should continue to follow breast and bottle pump recommendations.
+If parents who are suspected or confirmed cases of COVID-19 are at home and are pumping and feeding baby their expressed breast milk, they should continue to follow breast and bottle pump recommendations.
 For a quick guide please see Breastfeeding Matters.

 Information about COVID-19 transmission is emerging daily.
 For up to date information for parents and caregivers, visit the SafelyFed Canada COVID-19 resources.